IshitaGopal/ishitagopal.github.io/_pages/about.md

 Hi there!
 I am a data scientist and computational social scientist completing my PhD.
 My advisor is [Dr. Bruce Desmarais](http://brucedesmarais.com/).

 I use data science to answer questions arround digital media use, political communication, and human behavior.
-My research uses large scale data to analyze interactions on social media platforms like Telegram, Twitter, and Facebook to understand their impact on internet censorship, repression, and public policy diffusion.
+My research uses large scale data to analyze interactions on social media platforms like Telegram, Twitter, and Facebook and studies their impact on internet censorship, repression, and public policy diffusion.
 I employ machine learning and statistical techniques like natural language processing, network analysis, and causal inference.
 My work is partially funded by Princeton and has been published in peer-reviewed journals.

 I also have experience as a Data Science intern at Aware, where I developed machine learning models to detect sensitive data in digital workplaces.
 Before starting my PhD, I worked as an economist in an Energy & Environment thinktank.